tsamaya/opencage-api-client/README.md

   });
 ```

-3- others samples
+3- others Examples

-Found some examples in the [samples](./samples/) folder.
+Found some examples in the [examples](./examples/) folder.

 ## API